M-Sc-Research/Generative_Ai/Introduction-to-LLMs-and-the-generative-AI-project/readme.md

 <br><br>

 4. This can easily lead to 20 extra bytes of memory per model parameter.
-In fact, to account for all of these overhead during training, you'll actually require approximately 6 times the amount of GPU RAM that the model weights alone take up.
-To train a one billion parameter model at 32-bit full precision, you'll need approximately 24 gigabyte of GPU RAM.
-This is definitely too large for consumer hardware, and even challenging for hardware used in data centers, if you want to train with a single processor.
+To account for all of these overheads during training, you'll require approximately 6 times the amount of GPU RAM that the model weights alone take up.
+To train a one billion parameter model at 32-bit full precision, you'll need approximately 24 gigabytes of GPU RAM.
+This is too large for consumer hardware, and even challenging for hardware used in data centers if you want to train with a single processor.

+### Reduce the memory required for training

+1. quantization